-1. What personal information are we processing and how do we collect it?
+What personal information are we processing and how do we collect it?

-Individuals connected with our partners and service providers
+Data about individuals who are our partners and service providers

 We may collect and process your: contact information, including your name, address, position, email and telephone/fax numbers; financial details, including relevant details for invoicing and billing; and KYC documentation, if and where required under relevant Anti-Money Laundering or Counter Terrorism Financing (“AML/CTF”) legislation.
 This information will be collected from you directly.

 Legal basis for processing personal data

 Unless specifically stated otherwise, we use personal information in the following ways and based upon the following lawful bases:

 a) In order to achieve our legitimate interests.
-In doing so, we ensure that: your rights and interests are considered and protected and it has a minimal privacy impact upon you; we are able to demonstrate that we use your data in a proportionate manner and you would not likely be surprised or likely to object to our usage; we may lawfully disclose personal data to a third-parties where we can demonstrate that this disclosure is justified;
+In doing so, we ensure that: your rights and interests are considered and protected, and it has a minimal privacy impact upon you; we are able to demonstrate that we use your data in a proportionate manner and you would not likely be surprised or likely to object to our usage; we may lawfully disclose personal data to a third-parties where we can demonstrate that this disclosure is justified;

 b) In order to fulfil our contractual obligations.
 This includes where you have asked us to do something before entering into a contract, for example to provide a quote;